adetokunbo/tmp-proc/tmp-proc/README.md

 ## Specify a Proc instance

-In 'tmp-proc', docker instances are specified by making new instances of the 'Proc' typeclass.
+In `tmp-proc`, docker instances are specified by making new instances of the `Proc` typeclass.

 For this tutorial, we'll test the famous [http-bin](https://httpbin.org) service.
 Although it's an online service in it's own right, it is also available